Skip to content

 Custom Operators

-To define a custom operator, you need to create a class that implements the IGridifyOperator interface. then you need to register it through the global CustomOperators configuration.
+To define a custom operator, create a class that implements the IGridifyOperator interface, then register it through the global CustomOperators configuration.

 TIP

-Custom operators must be start with the # character.
+Custom operators must start with the # character.

 • FreeTextOperator Example: